 Hiring a new employee (or reinstatement of former employee, such as seasonal help) requires official action of the board of directors.
 When official action is taken by the board, the vote, and all conditions for employment as agreed upon by the board and the employee must be recorded in the minutes.
-Terms of Employment, Form OCC-6A, and Notice of Personnel Action, Form OCC-6B, should be completed to ensure that all conditions are established; the completed forms must be emailed to the Commission.
+Terms of Employment, Form OCC-6A, should be completed to ensure that all conditions are established; the completed form with the signed position description must be emailed to the Commission.
 The board shall also review with the employee at the time of hire the expected performance review schedule and standards that will be evaluated.